awigmore189/DS_15_cloned/projects/unit-projects/project-3/readme.md

 ### PROMPT

-In this project, you will perform a KNN classification on the admissions data we've been working with in projects 1 and 2.
+In this project, you will perform a logistic regression on the admissions data we've been working with in projects 1 and 2.
 For more instructions, follow the questions included in the starter code.

-**Goal:** Completed iPython notebook that includes basic modeling using KNN classifier
+**Goal:** Completed iPython notebook that includes basic modeling using logistic regression

 ---